 “When there’s a break you could do something else than going outside to smoke."

-People working with telephone sales and consultancy usually have few opportunities to influence their own work, shows research from the Finnish Institute of Occupational Health (read the report here in Finnish.
+People working with telephone sales and consultancy usually have few opportunities to influence their own work, shows research from the Finnish Institute of Occupational Health.

 The need for breaks to catch up and being able to shape your own work station was highlighted in the interviews.
 The researchers pointed to some possible practical improvements: